salt-labs/docs/content/faq/_index.md

 {{</ faq >}}

-{{< faq "Where does this information come from?" >}}
+{{< faq "Where does this content come from?" >}}

 Every time we find content worthy of being bookmarked, notes are often taken.
-This site is just those notes with their associated external links put together in one location for ease of access.
+This site is just a combination of those notes with their associated links put together in one location for ease of access.

 {{</ faq >}}